kform-dev/choreo-docs/docs/02-userguide/02_project.md

 ## Libraries

-To allow for more reusable
+Libraries can be leveraged for more reusable code.

 ## UpstreamRefs